digidemlab/democat/_drafts/appgree.md

 participants: Small to medium sized groups
 preparations: Sign up or log in with Facebook to create a group
 difficulty: Easy.
 Use on website or iPhone or Android app
+democat: happy
-democat: Talk to your IT-person for licensing!
+democatsays: Talk to your IT-person for licensing!
+quote:
+source:
 website: http://loomio.org/
 documentation: https://help.loomio.org
 twitter: Loomio